slim16165/single-category-permalink/readme.txt

 == Changelog ==

+= 3.0 (2020-08-04) =
+* Change: The primary category exists ONLY in Yoast, it's not a WP native property.
+Now it's handled the behaviour in case of multiple categories, primary category defined or not
+* Change: added cache

 = 2.6 (2020-08-01) =
 * Change: Now the plugin works also with Yoast (changes the canonical url, the og:url, and the url inside the schema)